 The following are factors that influence your monthly car payment if you do decide to buy:

-- Your loan amount—this is what you borrow based on the sale price for the car you choose, minus trade-in credits or down payments.
+• Your loan amount is what you borrow based on the sale price for the car you choose, minus trade-in credits or down payments.
 It’s the principal part of your monthly car payment.

-- Interest rate—this is what percentage you’re paying your lender to borrow money.
-Interest rates are rising rapidly after years of record lows.
-Lenders will look at individual factors when setting your interest rate, like your debt, income, and credit score.
+• Interest rate is the percentage you’re paying your lender to borrow money.
+After years of record lows, interest rates are rising rapidly.
+When setting interest rates, lenders consider individual factors, such as debt, income, and credit score.
 The national average on a car loan is 5.27% on a 60-month loan.
 The APR for car loans usually ranges from 3-10%.

-- Type of car and where you buy—some lenders will charge higher rates on loans for used cars, and if you purchase from a private seller, your rate might also be higher.
+• Type of car and where you buy—Some lenders charge higher rates on loans for used cars, and if you purchase from a private seller, your rate might also be higher.

-A credit score is a primary factor in your car payment amount, too, since it’s the main thing used to determine the interest rate of a loan.
+A credit score is a primary factor in your car payment amount, too, since it’s the main thing used to determine a loan’s interest rate.
 The lower your credit score, generally the higher your interest rate.
-The more interest is included in the amount of your loan, the higher your payment will be each month.
+The more interest is included in your loan amount, the higher your payment will be each month.

-If you have a great credit score of 781-850, you might pay, on average, $640 a month for a new car or $485 for one that’s used.
+If you have a great credit score of 781-850, you might pay, on average, $640 a month for a new car or $485 for a used one.
 Then, when that score goes down to 501-600, the payment for a new car goes up to $692, and the payment on a used car, on average, is $531, so it’s a pretty big difference.

 Popular For You: Explore 9 Upcoming 2023 Cars That Are Worth The Hype